The Ultimate Guide to Running Successful Flash Sales – Part 2

 For physical product businesses, no site currently beats the power of Instagram.
-But, Facebook is also valuable, especially if you run ads.
+But Facebook is also valuable, especially when running a flash sale ad.

 Post similar images on Facebook to notify your audience.
-If you want to get more reach, and you are knowledgeable about Facebook/Instagram ads, consider running a few ads the day(s) of the flash sale.
+If you want to get more reach and know about using Facebook and Instagram ads, consider running a few ads on both platforms.

-Ideally, you would have tested out some ad creative for your test sale so you will know what creative your audience responds to.
+Ideally, you would already have tested out ads for your test sale, so you know what your audience responds to.

-If you want to learn more about Facebook retargeting ads, check out this 5-part series we published recently:
+If you want to learn more about Facebook retargeting, check out our 5-part series:

 Social media.
 Check.

-Old Navy changes up website graphics to advertise their limited-time sales:
+Old Navy changes up the banner at the top of the home page to advertise their limited-time sales.

-You can also add a countdown timer to create more urgency.
-One way to add an inexpensive banner to the top of your site is to use third-party programs such as Sumo and Hellobar.
+You can also add countdown timers to your banners to create more urgency.
+One way to add an inexpensive banner to the top of your site is to use a third-party program such as Hellobar.
 If you use a third-party website software such as Shopify, use an app like this to add banners and countdown timers.

 - Send push notifications to all of your subscribers.
-Note that your push notifications can be personalized as well, so get super targeted with these just like your Facebook ads and emails!
+Note that you can also personalize your push notifications, so get super targeted with these, just like your Facebook ads and emails!

 - Make them recurring.
-One of the reasons Nordstrom’s flash sales are so popular is because the brand holds them at the same time every year.
+One reason Nordstrom’s flash sales are so popular is that the brand holds them at the same time every year.
 People wait in anticipation and mark their calendars for the event.
-If you will be running flash sales regularly, consider scheduling them with a little purpose behind it instead of randomly adding them to the calendar.
+If you are running flash sales regularly, consider scheduling them with a purpose instead of randomly adding them to the calendar.

 - Use influencer marketing.
 This is an extensive topic and one we won’t be able to get into detail here.
-Essentially it refers to partnering with popular people who will help you get exposure for your products.
+Essentially, it refers to partnering with famous people who will help you gain exposure for your products.
 Leveraging influencers for your flash sales can skyrocket your sales.
-Find more detailed information on influencer marketing here, here, and here.
+Find more detailed information on influencer marketing here.

 Phase #3: Tracking (and Improving) Your Results